mervecoskunn/lotus-project/README.md

     ![Navigation my profile page as user change e-mail](documentation/email-change-3.png)

-    User can login again with new mail adress and see a flash message about changing success.
+    User can login again with username and see a flash message about changing success.

     ![Navigation my profile page as user change e-mail](documentation/email-change-4.png)